Email Marketing & AutomationMarketing Infographics

-We’ve shared some details in the past on how some marketers are incorporating emojis into their marketing communications.
+We’ve shared some details on how some marketers incorporate emojis into their marketing communications.
 In celebration of World Emoji Day – yes… there’s such a thing – Mailjet performed some testing using emojis in email subject lines to see how different emojis might impact the email open rate.
 Guess what?
 It worked!

 Methodology: Mailjet offers an experimentation feature known as a/x testing.
 A/X testing removes the guesswork of what works best by allowing you to test (up to 10) variations of the same email, compile the performance of each version, and then sends the winning version to the remainder of your list.
-This provides email senders with the best possible chance to maximize your email campaign’s performance.
+This gives email senders the best chance to maximize their campaign performance.

-The findings of Mailjet’s testing are published in this infographic, Emoji Subject Line Test, which provides evidence that emoticons in subject lines can absolutely impact open rates.
-Not only that, the infographic provides evidence that different cultures are more accepting of the emojis!
-The United Kingdom, United States, France, Spain, and Germany were tested.
+The findings of Mailjet’s testing are published in this infographic, Emoji Subject Line Test.
+It provides evidence that emoticons in subject lines can impact open rates.
+Additionally, the infographic provides evidence that different cultures are more accepting of emojis!
+The United Kingdom, the United States, France, Spain, and Germany were tested.

 How Do You Insert an Emoji into a Subject Line?

-If you’re an emoji user (or abuser), you’re probably used to hitting the emoticon menu on your mobile keyboard. but that doesn’t actually exist on a desktop so how do you do it?
-The easiest way I’ve found is to navigate over to Get Emoji where you can simply copy and paste the emoji of your choice!
+If you’re an emoji user (or abuser), you’re probably used to hitting the emoticon menu on your mobile keyboard.
+But that doesn’t exist on a desktop, so how do you do it?
+The easiest way I’ve found is to use Get Emoji, where you can simply copy and paste the emoji of your choice!

 Are we Getting Over-Emoji’d?

-One of the conclusions of the studies may be that, while emoticons impact open rates, they may be overused or subscribers may be becoming used to them.
+One of the conclusions of the studies may be that while emoticons impact open rates, they may be overused, or subscribers may be used to them.
 Overall open rates with emojis has dropped year over year from 31.5% to 28.1%

 By the way, the best performer was the simple red heart emoji.❤️ The emoji was one of few to generate a positive net result across all test regions with a 6% increase in open rate.